zhangzp9970/torchplus/README.md

+# TorchPlus

+TorchPlus is a utilities library that extends pytorch and torchvision

 ![torchplus](./doc/images/torchplus.svg)

-# torchplus

-torchplus is a utilities library that extends pytorch and torchvision

 ## Install